Tiberriver256/react-query-dependency-injection/README.md

 1. `1--dependency-injection` - Learning how to use React Context as a dependency injection mechanism
-2. `2--react-query` - Covering the basic benefits of using React Query
-3. `3--react-query-custom-hooks` - Covering how to wrap React Query into custom hooks which make consumption a bit easier.
+2. `2--react-query-custom-hooks` - Covering how to wrap React Query into custom hooks which make consumption a bit easier.
-4. `4--react-query-dependency-injection` - Covering using dependency injection
+3. `3--react-query-dependency-injection` - Covering using dependency injection
    within React Query custom hooks.

 ## Technology